VirgilSecurity/virgil-sdk-ruby/README.md

 ## Installation

-The Virgil SDK is provided as a gem named *virgil-sdk*.
+The Virgil SDK is provided as a gem named *virgil-sdk* and available for Ruby 2.1 and newer.
 The package is distributed via *bundler* package manager.

-The gem is available for Ruby 2.1 and newer.

-Installing the gem

-To install package use the command below:
+To install the package use the command below:

 ```
 gem install virgil-sdk